saxsys/qa-end-to-end/README.md

 # qa-end-to-end
-the goal of this project aims at helping QA people to write maintainable automated end to end tests for web based applications with #JavaScript, #Protractor, #Selenium
+This project aims at helping QA people to write maintainable automated end-to-end tests for web based applications with #JavaScript, #Protractor and #Selenium

 ## Why learning how to write automated Tests?
-1. because its cool
+1. because it's cool
-2. because you are then much more valuable for your company
+2. because you become much more valuable for your company
-3. because repetitive tasks should be executed by a mashine
+3. because repetitive tasks should be executed by a machine
-4. because your can compose your test cases with the actual source code
+4. because you can compose your test cases with the actual source code
-5. because your can export your test result reports in pretty much every format
+5. because you can export your test result reports in pretty much every format

 ## Before you even start
-Take yourself some time to read about general programming concepts, JavaScript(ES2015 and newer), HTML5 and DOM-Selectors(css, xpath, etc...)
+Take yourself some time to read about general programming concepts, JavaScript (ES2015/ES6 and newer), HTML5 and DOM Selectors (css, xpath, etc...)

 Try to **broadly** understand how Git works, and get a litte bit comfortable with the git bash or git cmd (which you have after the installation of Git)

-If you are bored by now and dont want to continue then its fine!
-You then should propably go back to [Selenium IDE](https://www.seleniumhq.org/projects/ide/)(which kind of gets the same things done, but not realy though because your test cases are defined seperatly from your source code) or even manual regression testing...
+If you are bored by now and don't want to continue then it's fine!
+You then should probably go back to [Selenium IDE](https://www.seleniumhq.org/projects/ide/) (which kind of gets the same things done, but not really though because your test cases are defined seperately from your source code) or even manual regression testing...
 LOL

 ## Prerequisites
 1. [Git](https://git-scm.com/) - source control management